marcoieni/buddy/README.md

 > I don't want to run codex with full privileges, I think it is dangerous!

-Nobody forces you to run codex with full privileges.
-You can still run it in a VM for improved security _and_ customize its permissions.
+You can still use a VM for host isolation and customize Codex's permissions.
+See the [passwordless sudo tradeoffs](#passwordless-sudo) before removing guest root access: Lima's current opt-out is not compatible with Buddy's `/work` mount.